 Yes (additional fee)

 One-on-one coaching is tailored to specific needs and may include business plan development, budgeting and developing service quotes.
 It may also include guidance around superannuation, workcover, taxation and artist contracting requirements.
 Coaching is led by arts and business management gurus Amanda Jones and Belinda MacQueen (Jones MacQueen).

-Two workspace options are available to residents – permanent or hot desk.
-Permanent desks must be used at least two days per week.
-Workspaces are accessible between the hours of 7.00am and midnight, Monday to Friday.
+Workspace options are available to residents between the hours of 7.00am and midnight, Monday to Friday.
 Weekend access is subject to Carclew function hires.

 Professional Development Intensives